 \n The idea is to use the asymptotic relations in Lemma~\ref{LEM Bessel unif} to replace $J_{n_j}^2(n_j z)$ with an appropriate expression.
 The behavior of $J_{n_j}^2(n_j z)$, however, is very delicate near the so-called turning point $z=1$.
-Lemma~\ref{LEM Bessel unif} already demonstrates different behaviors depending on whether $z=z_j(t)$ lies to the left, or to the right of the line $\{\Re z=1\}$ and stays away from $z=1$ (when it approaches $z=1$ the behavior is quite complicated, it depends on the convergence rate of $z_j$ to $1$ etc.).
-The first regime of \eqref{cases} is the easiest to analyze, as in that case $z=z_j(t)$ always stays away from $z=1$ and lies to the left of $\{\Re z =1\}$, therefore the asymptotic relation \eqref{Bessel unif z<1} can be readily used.
-The other two regimes require more work, we split the integral into parts such that for each $t$ in the respective integration region $z=z_j(t)$ stays away from $z=1$ and either the relation \eqref{Bessel unif z<1} or \eqref{Bessel unif z>1} can be used.
-It is the integral, in which $z_j(t)$ can be arbitrarily close to $z=1$, that needs special care.
-In the second regime of \eqref{cases} we use Mellin transforms to treat this integral.
-In the third regime, apart from using Mellin transforms, we also use the asymptotic expansion of $J_{n_j}^2(n_j z)$ in terms of the Airy function and its derivative.
+Lemma~\ref{LEM Bessel unif} already demonstrates different behaviors depending on whether $z=z_j(t)$ lies to the left, or to the right of the line $\{\Re z=1\}$ and stays away from $z=1$ (when it approaches $z=1$ the behavior is quite complicated and depends on the convergence rate of $z_j$ to $1$).
+Case I of \eqref{cases} is the easiest to analyze, as $z=z_j(t)$ always stays away from $z=1$ and lies to the left of $\{\Re z =1\}$, therefore the asymptotic relation \eqref{Bessel unif z<1} can be readily used.
+The other two cases require more work.
+We split the integral in \eqref{B_n with z_j(t)} into parts such that for each $t$ in the respective integration region $z=z_j(t)$ stays away from $z=1$ and either the relation \eqref{Bessel unif z<1} or \eqref{Bessel unif z>1} can be used.
+It is the integral, in which $z_j(t)$ can be arbitrarily close to $z=1$ that needs special care.
+In Case II we use Mellin transforms to treat this integral.
+In Case III, apart from using Mellin transforms, we also use the asymptotic expansion of $J_{n_j}^2(n_j z)$ in terms of the Airy function and its derivative.
 The behavior of $\CB_{n_j}(k_j)$ is then described in terms of the Airy function.